Prajwal-S-Venkatesh/product-catalog/Readme.md

 # Installations

-> Make sure you have nodejs installed on your machine.
+> Make sure you have nodejs and npm installed on your machine.

 1. Clone the repo to your local machine.
 2. Run `npm install` to install all the dependencies.